programminghistorian/ph-submissions/lessons/common-similarity-measures.md

 | austen | 4 | 2 |
 | wharton | 1 | 1 |

-Later, you'll use the TF-IDF data set mentioned in the previous section, and like this very small sample data set, the TF-IDF data includes columns (features) that are individual words and rows (samples) for specific texts.
-The main differences are that the values refer to TF-IDF results (which are extrapolations from the raw term frequency used above) and that there are columns for 1000 words instead of 2.
-As you're about to see, despite these differences, distance measures are available via the same calculations.
-Here's a glimpse of what those samples and features will look like:
+Later, you'll count the words in the *EarlyPrint* texts mentioned in the previous section to create a new data set, and like this very small sample data set, the new data will include columns (features) that are individual words and rows (samples) for specific texts.
+The main difference is that there will be columns for 1000 words instead of 2.
+As you're about to see, despite this difference, distance measures are available via the same calculations.

-{% include figure.html filename="tfidf_sample.png" caption="A screenshot of the sample TF-IDF data set." %}

 ## The Cartesian Coordinate System